-The only matter formally before the House is the proposal in respect of the day's business.
+The only matter formally before the House is the proposals in respect of the day's business.
 However, the practice has developed over time whereby Senators suggest to the Leader matters on which he might consider arranging debates on later days.
 Senators may support their requests for a debate by reference to the matter involved.
 However, reference should only be made to the matter involved to the extent necessary to support a Senator's case for the importance or urgency of it.
 Substantive speeches, whether scripted or otherwise, are not allowed on the Order of Business and must be reserved until the matter is ordered for debate.

-Timed limits for the Order of Business are agreed by the Seanad, and not by me, on the recommendation of the CPP shortly after the House first met in 2016.
-These are as follows: the Leader must be called on to reply to the Order of Business not later than 55 minutes after he makes his proposal; the contributions of group leaders shall not exceed three minutes; the contribution of every other Senator shall not exceed two minutes; and the Leader's reply shall not exceed ten minutes.
+Timed limits for the Order of Business are agreed to by the Seanad, not by me, on the recommendation of the Committee on Procedure and Privileges shortly after the House first met in 2016.
+They are as follows: the Leader must be called on to reply to the Order of Business not later than 55 minutes after he makes his proposal; the contributions of group leaders shall not exceed three minutes; the contribution of every other Senator shall not exceed two minutes; and the Leader's reply shall not exceed ten minutes.

-In 2016, the CPP confirmed the arrangement that applied in the last Seanad and Senators speaking on the Order of Business, other than the group leaders, are confined to one topic only.
+In 2016 the Committee on Procedure and Privileges confirmed the arrangement that applied in the last Seanad and Senators speaking on the Order of Business, other than the group leaders, are confined to one topic only.
 Sometimes that is abused and I get complaints from others.
-As Chair, I believe that undue rigidity in the application of the rules is not always in the best interest of the conduct of business and that the exercise of discretion, which I quite regularly do, is sometimes appropriate.
-However, I am concerned that the exercise of discretion has at times been interpreted as the setting of a new benchmark and as a licence to ignore the rules, which it was never intended.
+As Chair, I believe undue rigidity in the application of the rules is not always in the best interests of the conduct of business and that the exercise of discretion which I quite regularly do is sometimes appropriate.
+However, I am concerned that the exercise of discretion has at times been interpreted as the setting of a new benchmark and a licence to ignore the rules, which it was never intended.